 Over the course of a student's internship the faculty sponsor will receive the following from the Field Experience Office:

 - A copy of the signed academic contract

 - A copy of the supervisor's final evaluation of the student's performance

 Using these materials, along with any assignments the student submits, the faculty sponsor will grade the student on the internship experience.

 Grades for internships are due on the same schedule as class grades.
-Summer grades are due by the end of the third summer session.
+Summer grades are due by the end of the summer session.
 Faculty who are awarding department credit should check with their department's scheduling representative to see how grading for internships has been arranged.
 Those awarding general UMass 298Y credits will find their individual grade rosters through SPIRE.
-UMass 298Y is a mandatory pass/fail course.
+UMASS 298Y is a mandatory pass/fail course.